Skip to main content

 The dual-track approval routes through St. Petersburg's Historic Preservation Office for the Certificate of Appropriateness and the Building Department for the building permit, in parallel.
 Per Jeremy Wharton, the historical-board layer typically adds two to four months on top of standard permitting, and possibly more if the project requires a setback variance or a board hearing.
 We have run dozens of these applications without an outright rejection.
 The Secretary of the Interior Standards guide what is appropriate, not what is allowed.

-“Our most memorable historic project is the one that we won the award for.
-The house probably honestly should have been torn down, but we went through a historic remodel and basically rebuilt from the studs out a hundred-year-old wood single-family home.
+“One of our most memorable historic projects: the house probably honestly should have been torn down, but we went through a historic remodel and basically rebuilt from the studs out a hundred-year-old wood single-family home.
 It ended up with some modern touches.
 We upgraded the windows, but we also maintained as much of the woodwork, things like the doors and the original framing as possible, so that it still has significant nods to the historical design intent when it was built in the early 1900s.”

 — Jeremy Wharton, Revolution Contractors